 The review process is an integral part of the University's quality assurance system.
-All coursework programs offered by the University are subject to review as part of a 5 year cycle.
 Oversight of these reviews is the responsibility of the Pro Vice-Chancellor (Student Learning).

-Program Reviews are coordinated by staff from Learning and Quality Support, who work with Faculty staff throughout the process, providing assistance and advice as required.
+Program Reviews are coordinated by staff from Learning and Quality Support who, in partnership with faculty staff throughout the process, provide assistance and advice as required.
 A summary of the responsibilities of stakeholders during Program Reviews is available here.

 Scheduling of Program Reviews

 Each academic program is to be reviewed at least once every five years.
 A five-year Program Review Schedule is developed by Learning and Quality Support in consultation with Executive Deans and approved by the PVC(SL).
 The schedule is updated on an annual basis.